Last Updated: 22nd July 2021

 So, while there is more foam on the top, there is less steamed milk, making for a less milky drink.
 The layers are also important in a cappuccino, whereas the espresso and steamed milk will likely be mixes in a latte.

 And, contrary to popular belief, cappuccino doesn’t actually need to have chocolate on top.
+You can get more details on the differences between lattes and cappuccinos.

 Created by pouring the steamed, and mostly frothed, milk into the coffee, the method of pouring is done in order to ensure patterns are distinguishable on the top of the coffee.
 This can be anything, from trees and flowers to logos and even the faces of celebrities.